nakais/java_programs/README.md

    * A program that counts the number of vowels and consonants in a given word.
 The program takes a string input and returns the count of vowels and consonants.

 #### 5. Encrypted Word
-   * A program that encrypts a word using a simple substitution cipher, where 'A' is replaced with 'E'.
+   * A program that encrypts a word using a simple substitution cipher, where 'A' is replaced with 'F'.
 The program takes a string input and returns the encrypted string.

 #### 6. User Registration
    * A program that allows users to register by providing their full name, email, password, address, and mobile number.
 The information is then saved to a JSON file.